TeamCodeStream/codestream-server/api_server/docs/onprem-development.md

 directory.

 1. Make sure you have the **onprem-development** codestream configuration file.
-   If this command doesn't indicate any files, try running `dt-update-secrets`.
+   If this command doesn't indicate any files, try running `dt-dev-update-secrets`.
 	```
 	$ ls ~/.codestream/config/onprem-development_local_*_.json
 	```